-Entity Class Attributes Relationships Target Classes

-OperationalTask See Section 3.2 achieved by / achieves OperationalActivity

-achieves / achieved by Mission

-Requirement See Section 3.2 basis of / based on OperationalActivity

-specifies /specified by Architecture Capability OperationalActivity OperationalItem Performer

-UseCase Alternate Flow Description Number Preconditions augmented by / augments ExternalFile

-describes / described by Performer

-Primary Flow Postconditions OperationalActivity

-elicits / elicited by Requirement

-extended by / extends UseCase

-generalization of / kind of UseCase

-included in / includes UseCase

-involves / participates in Performer
+Entity Class Attributes Relations Target Classes allocated to / performs (Behavior Type: Capability or Integrated (Root)) Performer results in / result of Capability Requirement specified by / specifies Requirement triggered by / triggers OperationalItem OperationalItem Accuracy Description decomposed by / decomposes OperationalItem Doc.
+PUID Number implemented by / implements Item Priority input to / inputs OperationalActivity Timeliness output from / outputs OperationalActivity Туре specified by / specifies Requirement transferred by / transfers Needline triggers / triggered by OperationalActivity OperationalTask See Section 3.2 achieved by / achieves OperationalActivity achieves / achieved by Mission Requirement See Section 3.2 basis of / based on OperationalActivity specifies /specified by Architecture Capability OperationalActivity OperationalItem Performer UseCase Alternate Flow Description Number Preconditions Primary Flow Postconditions augmented by / augments ExternalFile describes / described by Performer elaborated by / elaborates OperationalActivity elicits / elicited by Requirement extended by / extends UseCase generalization of / kind of UseCase included in / includes UseCase involves / participates in Performer

-4.2 State View
+3.2 State View

-A State viewpoint offers an alternative approach for expressing a component's behavior, the identification of relative functional timing of a Component or state machine.
-A State identifies a non-overlapping (i.e., one state does not share its behavior with another state) operational and possibly repetitive conditions occurring during component's operating lifetime.
+A State viewpoint offers an alternative approach for expressing a Component's behavior, the identification of relative functional timing of a Component or state machine.
+A State identifies a non-overlapping (i.e., one State does not share its behavior with another State) operational and possibly repetitive conditions occurring during component's operating lifetime.
 In other words, the set of States exhibited by a Component are complete for expressing a Component's behavior and its logical timing (not absolute timing).
 Alternative State representations are possible, but each set definition must be complete and non-overlapping.
-Associated with the exhibits / exhibited by relation pair is a behaviorType attribute; the values of which are: Atomic and Integrated (Root).
+Associated with the exhibited by relation pair is a Behavior Type attribute; the values of which are: Atomic and Integrated (Root).